bummzack/sortablefile/README.md

 ------------

 This module only works with SilverStripe 4.1+.

+For a version compatible with SilverStripe 3, please use a `1.x` release.

 **Attention:** This module requires some functionality that hasn't been released yet.
 That's why this module requires the `1.1` development branch of the  `silverstripe/asset-admin` module.